alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/branching.md

 2. Update the content to tell the user why they’re ineligible and what they can do next.

-Check it works by visiting http://localhost:3000/ineligible.
+To check it works, [go to http://localhost:3000/ineligible](http://localhost:3000/ineligible).

 ## Create a route